preethamb97/gpt-code-editor/README.md

 # GPT Code Editor Extension

-A VS Code extension that provides an AI-powered chat interface using Ollama with the llama3.2 model for intelligent code assistance.
+A VS Code extension that provides an AI-powered chat interface using Ollama with the llama3.2 model for intelligent code assistance, featuring comprehensive logging and performance monitoring.

 ## Features